Olks/mlzoomcamp-capstone-project/README.md

 	- `docker build -t solar-energy-prediction .`
 3. Start a container from the solar-energy-prediction image with:
 	- `docker run -it --rm -p 9696:9696 solar-energy-prediction`
-4. To run test prediction (reading sample accelerometer data from data/test_data.json file) open another terminal and run:
+4. To run test prediction (reading sample weather data from test_data.json file) open another terminal and run:
 	- `python predict-test.py`
-		- need to have Python, requests, pandas and numpy installed locally or without additional installations<br>
+		- need to have Python, requests and pandas installed locally or without additional installations<br>
-	- `curl -X POST -H "Content-Type: application/json" -d @data/test_data.json http://localhost:9696/predict`
+	- `curl -X POST -H "Content-Type: application/json" -d @test_data.json http://localhost:9696/predict`
 5. To run notebooks you need to install all the dependencies:
 	- in Terminal go to the project directory and run `pipenv install` and then `pipenv shell` (or first `pip install pipenv` if you don't have pipenv installed)
 		- note that Pipenv file contain Linux and Mac specific library -> <b>gunicorn</b>.
 If you use Windows please remove it from Pipfile.